Opening a new account with Orcam Financial Group is fast and easy.

 More importantly, we reject many of the ideas that formulate the basis for Modern Portfolio Theory.
 Concepts like the Efficient Markets Hypothesis, the Efficient Frontier and rational expectations are simplifications of a complex world that imply that a static portfolio of ex-post financial assets can help us achieve our financial goals.
 The reality is that the financial world is dynamic with changing relative asset risks and changing personal needs over time.
 This requires a certain degree of dynamism within portfolio managements and our management style seeks to evolve over time with the changing risks of the market and the changing needs of our clients.

 The words “active” and “passive” investing have become muddled in a world where more and more people are indexing.
+In a pure sense the only truly “passive” portfolio is the global financial asset portfolio which holds a market cap weighting of all the world’s financial assets.
+Anyone who deviates from this is essentially being “active” in that they are claiming that this one true benchmark is some how wrong.
 Most indexing advocates don’t mimic anything close to the global financial asset portfolio nor should they as this portfolio is not always weighted appropriately for all investors (for instance, at present, it is roughly a 40/60 stock/bond portfolio).¹ The problem is, by deviating from this global cap weighted index, we are all, by definition, actively choosing an asset allocation that deviates from the one true passive “market” index.
 As Cliff Asness of AQR once said:

 “You can believe your strategy works because you’re taking extra risk or because others make mistakes, but if it deviates from cap weighting, you don’t get to call it “passive” and, in turn, disparage “active” investing.”²